LineageOS/lineage_wiki/_includes/templates/device_install.md

 1. Click `Apply Update`, then `Apply from ADB`, then `adb -d sideload filename.zip` for all desired packages in sequence.
 {%- else %}
 1. Repeat the sideload steps above for all desired packages in sequence.
 {%- endif %}
+{%- if device.is_ab_device or device.uses_twrp != true %}
+<br/>When presented with a screen that says `Signature verification failed`, click `Continue`.
+It is expected as add-ons aren't signed with LineageOS's official key!
+{%- endif %}

 ## All set!